 “I am bound to say that if I could think of the shade of that engaging lady still moving about the Adelphi I should welcome it on, I need scarcely say, strictly historical grounds.”

 In fact the Terrace’s houses did not long survive.
 They were demolished to make way for a new ‘Adelphi’ building, constructed between 1936 and 1938.
-A vast, Art Deco hulk, flanked by figural sculptures, it still stands today, and has even been targeted for renewal.
-2015 is the planned completion date of a £30 million modernisation programme, which will see the reinstatement of internal light wells and the creation of a landscaped roof terrace.
+A vast, art deco hulk, flanked by figural sculptures, it still stands today, and has even been targeted for renewal.
+A £30 million modernisation programme has seen the reinstatement of internal light wells and the creation of a landscaped roof terrace.
 A few Adam-era tunnels run beneath, and can be seen in the Royal Society of Art's basement.
 Meanwhile, Lower Robert Street survives as a public right of way beneath the terrace.

 And so the gradual evolution of the urban environment continues.
 Adelphi remains a glorious district, where enough of the Adam brothers’ creations survive to evoke a sense of its former grandeur.
 Tiny, free from tidal mud and medieval palaces, and untroubled by the ghost of Lady Hamilton, it remains quietly monumental.